stklcode/juraclient/CONTRIBUTING.md

 In short, bug fixes without do not affect any compatibility will raise the third number only, new features will be reflected in the second number and any change breaking compatibility with the public API require raising the first number.

 If you have to make a decision for which version to go please keep this in mind.
-However for most non-member commits this is mostly informative, as the decision will be made by the project team later.
+However, for most non-member commits this is mostly informative, as the decision will be made by the project team later.

 ## Build Environment